 To the best of our knowledge, no - at least not in the United States.
 There are other centers that honor all spiritual traditions, such as The Vedanta Society and Yogananda's Self-Realization Fellowship, but those centers nonetheless teach only one system of beliefs.
 By contrast, our Center strives to teach and support all belief systems.
 We believe spirituality should bring everyone together, rather than separate us.
 The fact that there apparently aren't other centers like ours helps inspire us to keep going.

 Although some of our programs and gatherings involve Reiki, Healing Touch, Pranic Healing, sound healing, and other modalities in which people are trained, our Center’s primary focus is on religious and spiritual knowledge and practices.
-Many of our visitors feel our programs are of great benefit spiritually, physically, and emotionally; in addition, several hundred people have said they’ve received miraculous healings or other miracles from praying to St. Theresa, the Little Flower, in our Christian sanctuary.
+Many of our visitors feel our programs are of great benefit spiritually, physically, and emotionally; in addition, several hundred people have said they’ve received miraculous healings or other miracles from praying to St. Therese, the Little Flower, in our Christian sanctuary.
 Everyone is, however, encouraged to consult their physicians or other licensed healthcare practitioners regarding any health condition.

 Absolutely not.
 We celebrate the diversity of humanity’s spiritual beliefs and experiences, and we honor each individual’s right to have his or her own views.
 We’ll be happy to provide information about all spiritual traditions, if you wish, but we’ll never pressure you to change your beliefs.